joshhornby/joshhornby.github.io/_posts/2025-06-19-boring-tech.md

     lastmod: 2025-06-24 T19:00:00+01:00
 ---

 It's 2025, this isn't new advice.
-But some reminders deserve another run: choose boring tech if you're in the business of product engineering.
+But some reminders should be repeated: choose boring tech if you're in the business of product engineering.

 It's easy to get pulled into the latest frameworks or the not-quite-stable libraries.
 But the real edge, especially for small teams, is pouring every ounce of focus into the product and not the plumbing.
 Boring tech isn't about being cautious; it's about being deliberate.
 The stack should fade quietly into the background so you can keep your hands on the work that matters.